beverlyosoria/Guess-That-Movie/README.md

-#Guess That Movie Game
+# Guess That Movie

-##Overview

-##How to Play

-##Screenshots

-##Pseudocode
+## Overview
+Guess That Movie is a game in which the player is prompted with three images that are symbolic of a movie.
+The user must guess the movie title to move on to the next set of images.
+The player wins when all movie titles are guessed correctly.

+## Wireframe

+## Screenshots

+## Pseudocode

 1. Display 3 images that represent a movie

 2. Record the turn number the player is on.
 Start it on 1.

-3. Provide the player with a textbox to guess what movie is being represented.
+3. Provide the player with a textbox to input the title of the movie being represented.

-4. Provide the player with button to receive a hint to the answer
+4. Provide the player with a button to receive a hint to the answer

-4. When guess has been submitted record it.

 5. Next, check if movie titled guessed is the correct title.